What is dividend tax?

-In this tax year (2018-19), you won’t need to pay any tax on dividend income on the first £2,000 you receive.
+In the 2021-22 tax year, you won’t need to pay any tax on dividend income on the first £2,000 you receive.
 This is called the tax-free dividend allowance, and it's been the same since 2018-19.

 Above this dividend income tax-free allowance, you pay tax based on the rate you pay on your other income - known as your 'tax band' or sometimes called your 'marginal tax rate'.

-The table below shows the different dividend tax rates for basic, higher and and additional-rate taxpayers.
+The table below shows the different dividend tax rates for basic, higher and additional-rate taxpayers.

 |Income tax band||Dividend tax rate|

-Use our 2018/19 dividend tax calculator to work out how much tax you'll pay.
+You can use our dividend tax calculator to work out your potential tax bill.

 When is dividend tax payable?